sycarion/5eSRDs/srds/a5e/source/a5e_AG.md

 *Prerequisite: 5th level*

 Once between long rests, you can focus your attention on peripheral sights, sounds, and other signs of unseen passage.
 For the next hour, you can detect invisible creatures and objects, their location, movement, and actions, and even sense creatures and objects in the Ethereal Plane.

-##### Survivalist

-When traveling, you can undertake two journey activities instead of one.
-Both activities must be from the following list: Befriend Animal, Harvest, Hunt and Gather, Scout.

 ## RANGER ARCHETYPES